rodneylab/sveltekit-blog-mdx/README.md

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/rodneylab/sveltekit-blog-mdx)

-SvelteKit blog starter which helps you hit the ground running when creating a new SvelteKit blog.
+SvelteKit blog starter to help you get going on your next Svelte blog site.
 The project <a aria-label="Read about how to customise the P W A functionality" href="https://rodneylab.com/sveltekit-pwa/">creates a Progressive Web App (PWA)</a> out of the box.
 You just need to customise with your logos etc.

 <img src="./images/rodneylab-github-sveltekit-blog-mdx-lighthouse.png" alt="Rodney Lab sveltekit-blog-mdx Github banner">

 See the [Sveltekit Blog Starter blog post on the Rodney Lab site](https://rodneylab.com/sveltekit-blog-starter/) for some explanation of what's inside and how to customise.
 Please drop questions into a comment at the bottom of that page.

 Here's the quick start:

 Everything you need to build a Svelte blog site, powered by [`sveltekit-blog-mdx`](https://github.com/rodneylab/sveltekit-blog-mdx.git).